-Jalapeno Corn Dip collides Spicy and Sweet for a flavor explosion you will love.
+Jalapeno Corn Dip collides spicy and sweet for a flavor explosion you will love.
 Spicy fresh cut jalapenos, sweet bursts of sweet corn, and crispy thick cut bacon come together in this creamy and delicious dip recipe and will have you firmly holding your spot at the table until its finished.
 If you love jalapenos, try my Jalapeno Popper Dip!

 Jalapeno Corn Dip